2 4 0 T U R B O . C O M

 In simple terms, COMPRESSION DAMPING (or sometimes called "BOUNCE") will control the mass of the suspension as it compresses or closes the damper.

-Koni will tell you it makes compression stiffness non-adjustable in their yellow sport dampers because the mass of the suspension doesn't really change.
+Koni yellow sport shocks offer rebound adjustment only.
+They will tell you it makes compression stiffness non-adjustable because the mass of the suspension doesn't really change.

 REBOUND DAMPING controls the mass of the chassis as it extends or opens the damper.